claudiovarzi/global-warming-app/README.md

 ## About The Project

 This is a simply dashboard made to sensitize the user on the global-warming topic: from its causes to its consequences, from its data to the individual actions we have to do in order to tackle the climate crisis before it's too late.
-Information and data are fetched from [global-warming.org](https://global-warming.org/).
+Information and data are fetched from [global-warming APIs](https://global-warming.org/).
 User can explore seven main routes:

 <ul>